 Barrett’s Esophagus Specialist

-If you’re a man over age 50 who’s had gastroesophageal reflux disease (GERD) for some time, you may also have developed a condition known as Barrett’s esophagus.
-The condition causes difficulty swallowing and other symptoms.
-For proper diagnosis and management of this condition, rely on the team of board-certified gastroenterologists at Capitol Gastro, with convenient locations in Austin, Cedar Park, Georgetown, and Dripping Springs, Texas.
-Call today.
+If you’re a man over the age of 50 and have been dealing with gastroesophageal reflux disease (GERD) for some time, there’s a possibility you may have developed a condition called Barrett’s esophagus.
+This condition can lead to difficulty swallowing and other concerning symptoms.
+It’s essential not to overlook these signs.
+Seek the expertise of the board-certified gastroenterologists at Capitol Gastro.

 Barrett's Esophagus Q & A